chmike/cmac-go/README.md

 }

 // Compute the CMAC of a message.
 Never returns an error.
-// The parameter may be an empty slice or nil. cm.Write([]byte("some message"))
+// The parameter may be an empty slice or nil.
+// Write may be called multiple times. cm.Write([]byte("some message"))

 // Get the computed MAC.
-mac1 := cm.Sum(nil)
+It may be followed by more Writes and sum calls. mac1 := cm.Sum(nil)

 // Important: use cmac.Equal() instead of bytes.Equal().